 Preschooler talking and listening: what to expect

-- lots of talk
+- talk about emotions.

-- Stop what you’re doing andgive your full attention to your child whenever you can.
+- Stop what you’re doing and give your full attention to your child whenever you can.

 - Get down to your child’s level and make eye contact.